cuzfrog/sbt-tmpfs/README.md

 if they are not an active symlink or already of tmpfs, and automatically does one-way-synchronization: from source to destination.

-There is a Interesting [Test: sbt.IO-vs-rsync-vs-cp](fileSyncTest/FileSyncTest.md) about choosing which method to do the sync.
+There is an Interesting [Test: sbt.IO-vs-rsync-vs-cp](fileSyncTest/FileSyncTest.md) about choosing which method to do the sync.

+`destDir`s have been added to `cleanKeepFiles` by sbt-tmpfs automatically.
+(But this seems not working?
+Help requested..)

+### Debug info:
+sbt-tmpfs has thorough debug log.
+Set log level to debug to tasks respectively:

+   logLevel in tmpfsOn := Level.Debug
+   logLevel in tmpfsLink := Level.Debug
+   logLevel in tmpfsMount := Level.Debug
+   logLevel in tmpfsSyncMapping := Level.Debug

 ## About